-US citizens and eligible non-citizens must meet these criteria to qualify for US Federal Aid.
-Find out whether you are eligible.
+US citizens and eligible non-citizens must meet eligibility criteria set by the US Department of Education to qualify for US Federal Student Aid.

-- be a US citizen or eligible non-citizen
+- be an eligible US citizen or eligible non-citizen

 - maintain Satisfactory Academic Progress (SAP)